-Chile Air Force says missing cargo plane with 38 aboard has crashed
+Chile Air Force say cargo plane crashed with 38 on board, search operation underway

 The plane had been traveling to perform logistical support tasks for the maintenance of Chilean facilities at the Antarctic base, the Air Force said.

-Reporting by Fabian Cambero and Dave Sherwood; Writing by Cassandra Garrison and Dave Sherwood; Editing by Gareth Jones
+Reporting by Fabian Cambero and Dave Sherwood; Writing by Cassandra Garrison and Dave Sherwood; Editing by Gareth Jones and Steve Orlofsky